Espresso-AI/anchors-for-object-detection/README.md

 # Anchors for Object Detections
+This repo has two purposes.
+1. generate anchors for prediction
+2. assign targets to the anchors for obtaining the loss

 ## Anchor-Maker
 Anchor-based detection models have been mainly developed over four series.
 - Faster R-CNN